caporaso-lab/gut-to-soil-tutorial/docs/gut-to-soil-16S-tutorial.md

 We could use that here, but the runtime is too long for our documentation.[^build-requirements-exceed-resources] If you'd like to see this demonstrated, you can refer to the [*Parkinson's Mouse* tutorial](https://docs.qiime2.org/2024.10/tutorials/pd-mice/).

-The *de novo* approach is known to generate low quality trees, but can be used with any phylogenetically informative marker gene (not just 16S).
+The *de novo* approach is known to generate low quality trees when very short sequences are used as input, but can be used with any phylogenetically informative marker gene (not just 16S).
 If you'd like to see this demonstrated, you can refer to the [*Moving Pictures* tutorial](https://amplicon-docs.readthedocs.io/en/latest/tutorials/moving-pictures.html#generate-a-tree-for-phylogenetic-diversity-analyses).

 For those reasons, we're going to skip building phylogenetic trees and instead use an analog of phylogenetic diversity metrics here.